oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/using-helm.md

 - You can find out the configuration values that the operator Helm chart supports, as well as the default values, using the `helm show` command.
-    - First, access the operator Helm chart from a GitHub chart repository using this format, `helm repo add <helm-repo-name> <helm-repo-url>`:
+    - First, access the GitHub chart repository version of the operator Helm chart using this format, `helm repo add <helm-repo-name> <helm-repo-url>`:
       ```text
       $ helm repo add weblogic-operator https://oracle.github.io/weblogic-kubernetes-operator/charts --force-update
       ```
     - Then, use the `helm show` command.
-For example, using `helm show` with an operator Helm chart where the repository is named `weblogic-operator`:
+For example, using `helm show` with the operator Helm chart where the repository is named `weblogic-operator`:
       ```text
       $ helm show chart weblogic-operator/weblogic-operator
       ```